 Figure 5-1 shows a write operation initiated by a WR command in a COLC packet.
-If a subset of the 16 bytes of write data are to be written, then a COLM packet is transmitted on the COL pins a time transmittent the COLC packet containing the WR command.
-The M bit of the COLM packet is set to indicate that it contains the MA and MB mask fields.
+If a subset of the 16 bytes of write data are to be written, then a COLM packet is transmitted on the COL pins a time transmittent that it contains the MR and MB mask fields.
 Note that this COLM packet is aligned with the COLC packet which causes the write buffer to be retired.
 See Figure 15-1 for more details.